BeSimple/BeSimpleI18nRoutingBundle/README.markdown

     {{ path("product_view", {"slug": product.slug, "translate": "slug"}) }}
     {{ path("product_view2", {"slug": product.slug, "translate": ["slug", "category]}) }}

 The reverse translation is only necessary if you have the "original" values in your templates.
 If you have access to the localized value of the current locale then you can just pass this and do not hint to translate it with the "translate" key.

 ### Doctrine DBAL Backend

+Configure the use of the DBAL backend

+    // app/config/config.yml
+    be_simple_i18n_routing:
+        attribute_translator:
+            type: doctrine_dbal
+            connection: default # Doctrine DBAL connection name.
+Using null (default value) will use the default connection
+            cache: apc

 The Doctrine Backend has the following table structure: